fcshare/yong/README.md

 ## Install

-Just use the 7z package which was built in yong-master/install,named 'yong-lin-*TIME*.7z'
+Just use the 7z package which was built in 'yong/install',was named like 'yong-lin-*TIME*.7z'

 Unzip the 7z package to the directory you want to place and cd to its root directory